Ervinoreo/Tesla_Scrape/README.md

-An attempt to scrape tesla blogs website on 8 March 2024.
+An attempt to scrape tesla blogs website and google news on 8 March 2024 and 13 March 2024.